jonsanders101/thermostat/README.md

 So I don't waste too much energy,
 I want the maximum temperature to be 25 degrees when the power saving mode is on

+As a warm human,
+So I don't get too hot,
+I want the maximum temperature to be be 32 degrees when the power saving mode is off

 ```